Table of Contents

 Nonetheless, the injured insured cannot accept less than the policy limitations without waiving her underinsured motorist claim.

-Often, these situations must go to trial in order to collect the third-party limitations and initiate the underinsured motorist claim.
+Often, these situations must go to trial to collect the third-party limitations and initiate the underinsured motorist claim.

 If a person is badly wounded in a vehicle accident in California and possesses an underinsured motorist policy, it is critical to understand the regulations governing the coverage’s activation.

-However, to do so effectively, one may need the filing of legal action against the irresponsible motorist to collect the third-party insurance policy limitations.
+However, to do so effectively, one may need the legal filing action against the irresponsible motorist to collect the third-party insurance policy limitations.

 If you have sustained injuries in an accident and the driver involved has no insurance, contact us for help right away.
 If an uninsured motorist has injured you or someone you know, contact us immediately for a free consultation.

 Contact us to talk to a caring and knowledgeable California injury attorney, or you can call us anywhere in California and in other practice areas here.